Ape (1976 film): Production

 U.S. theatrical poster for A*P*E.

 A*P*E was an expedited production meant to capitalize on the upcoming release of Dino DeLaurentis' King Kong (1976).
 The entire budget for A*P*E was $23,000 and the special effects budget for the miniature buildings was only $1,200.
 The film was shot in just 14 days.
 Several plot elements, such as a giant gorilla's relationship with an American actress, are essentially lifted from the King Kong story.

 When the film was going into production in February 1976, it was announced as The New King Kong and was advertised as such via a teaser poster in Boxoffice magazine.
 When RKO Pictures discovered this, they filed a $1.5 million lawsuit against A*P*Es production company.
 The title of the film was subsequently changed to Super Ape in June 1976, then to A*P*E on October 1, 1976, and the tagline "Not to be confused with King Kong" was added to the theatrical posters and movie trailer.
 However, the company still managed to use King Kong's name, not only in its native South Korea, but also in some international markets, where the film was known as Super King Kong and King Kong Returns, respectively.

-The film's title A*P*E is jokingly explained as an abbreviation of "Attacking Primate monstEr", with the deliberate intention to spoof the acronym title of M*A*S*H, a popular 1970 film and subsequent 1972–1983 television series that was based in Korea, where A*P*E was produced.
+The film's title A*P*E is jokingly explained as an abbreviation of "Attacking Primate monstEr", with the deliberate intention to spoof the acronym title of M*A*S*H, a popular 1970 film and subsequent 1972–1983 television series that was set in Korea, where A*P*E was produced.

 In one scene, the movie pitted the titular giant ape against a huge great white shark, meant as a spoof on Jaws, a movie about a giant shark made a year earlier.
 In August 1978, the cover of Famous Monsters magazine referenced the scene.

 A*P*E was released theatrically in North America in October 1976, merely two months before the release of King Kong.